 - Research Statement that includes research accomplishments and future research direction

 - up to 3 representative publications

 - a list of 3 references with contact information

-For questions regarding the application process, please contact Beverly Weems, (512) 232-6023.
+For questions regarding the application process, please contact Beverly Anderson (512) 232-6023.
 Questions about the positions can be directed to the chair of the search committee: Dr. Hirofumi Tanaka.

 A list of all faculty positions at UT Austin is available.